dinethmeegoda/Continuum-Flow/README.md

   <img src="app/image/gridsize.png" alt="gridsize" />
 </p>

 The grid size performance is connected to the number of bukkits within the grid.
 Generally as the grid grows, performance decreases, but due to the limit of memory in the 3d implementation, the grid could not be stably tested past 256x256x256.
-32x32x32 is likely slower than 64x64x64 because it is more likely particles were reaching edge conditions and causing branching behavior due to border friction.
+256x256x256 is likely greatly slower than than the others because it is more likely that the increased global memory size and buffers being passed exceeded a limit on the GPU which caused a severe hit to performance.

 <p align="center">
   <img src="app/image/griddispatch.png" alt="griddispatch" />